Skip to Content

 • Fresh fuel: To ensure better performance and effectiveness of the carburetor, it is recommended that you should always use new gas for your pressure washer.
 Gas will go bad after a few months.

-• Fuel stabilizer: We also recommend that you add a fuel stabilizer in the fuel tank if you plan not to use it for some time so that its quality does not deteriorate.
+• Fuel stabilizer: We also recommend adding a fuel stabilizer to the fuel tank if you plan not to use it for some time so that its quality does not deteriorate.
 You can find Fuel Stabilizer here.

-• Carburetor repair kit: You can also purchase a carburetor repair kit to help you in servicing and replacing the defective parts.
+• Carburetor repair kit: You can purchase a carburetor repair kit to help you service and replace the defective parts.
 You can find Carburetor repair kits here.

 3. Defective Ignition coil:

-An ignition coil sends voltage signals to the spark plug so that it engages the spark during combustion.
-If combustion is not occurring in the engine and the spark plug is also working fine, you need to check out for a defective ignition coil.
+An ignition coil sends voltage signals to the spark plug to engage the spark during combustion.
+If combustion is not occurring in the engine and the spark plug works fine, you must check for a defective ignition coil.

 ● Solution: Ignition coil tester:

 To troubleshoot the ignition coil, you can use an ignition tester.
-If the tester terminals show a spark while the engine is running, it means that the coil is working correctly.
-If no spark is seen from the tester, then your ignition coil is defective and should be changed.
+The coil works correctly if the tester terminals show a spark while the engine runs.
+If no spark is seen from the tester, your ignition coil is defective and should be changed.

 You can find an ignition coil tester here.